19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/DC.md

 *When there is no time pressure, the GM can also use the PCs raw ability score (no roll) to decide whether the PC can do an action for expediency.*

 *The randomness of the outcome should not, generally speaking, require the d20 to be a natural one or twenty.
-This means that a DC 30 checks only become attainable once a PC has their favored ability with a score of +7.*
+This means that a DC 30 check only becomes attainable once a PC has their favored ability with a score of +7.*